 – New Technologies and Logistics;

-– European Affairs.
+– International Affairs.

 The term “Gendarmeries and Police Forces with Military Status” is defined as an organization under military code which has mainly the competence or (co) responsibility for aspects such as:

-- the prevention of and investigation into criminal offences under Judicial Authority;
+a.
+The prevention of and investigation into criminal offences under Judicial Authority;

-- maintaining public order under local or national civil authority and which may in addition be assigned various administrative tasks.
+b.
+Maintaining public order under local or national civil authority and which may in addition be assigned various administrative tasks.

 Requirements and Territorial Limits